 But wait!
 There are other regulations you must be aware of.

 Labeling requirements are only part of the puzzle.
 In addition, you must also confirm all applicable substance regulations, such as REACH in the EU, and California Proposition 65, in California.
-These regulations restrict lead, cadmium, AZO dyes and other substances that may be found in fabrics and other components, like button for example.
+These regulations restrict lead, cadmium, AZO dyes, and other substances that may be found in fabrics and other components, like buttons for example.

 Furthermore, you may also need to issue a document or product certificate.
 For example, textiles made of certain lightweight fabrics must be FFA compliant in the US, and the importer must also issue a General Certificate of Conformity (GCC).

 Labeling is relatively simple, as long as you do your homework before ordering your next collection.